lhufnagel/sem_pipe/README.md

 # Implementation of synthetic-eddy-method in Nek5000

 This contains a NEK case for turbulent straight pipe flow.
-The turbulence is generated with the [SEM by Jarrin et al.](http://cfd.mace.manchester.ac.uk/desider/symposium/symp05/Session_2/S2-B.pdf) and verified with the [DNS results of El Khoury et al.](http://link.springer.com/article/10.1007%2Fs10494-013-9482-8).
+The turbulence is generated with the [DFSEM by Poletto et al.](https://www.escholar.manchester.ac.uk/uk-ac-man-scw:262700) and verified with the [DNS results of El Khoury et al.](http://link.springer.com/article/10.1007%2Fs10494-013-9482-8).

-The SEM is implemented to generate nonuniform, isotropic turbulence, like in case `SEM3` in Jarrin's paper.
+The DFSEM is implemented to generate divergence-free, nonuniform, isotropic turbulence like the DFSEMiso in Poletto's thesis.

 #### Parameters/Limitations
 * An input file `sem_input.txt`is required, that gives the mean-velocity, turbulent kinetic energy and dissipation rate and the wall distance of these scalars.
 This can be generated with `statistics/matlab_scripts/generate_k_eps.m`
 * The following parameters are taken from `pipe.upar`